AngusWright/AstroStats/Md/IntroductionToStatistics_Section2b.md

 this has fundamentally altered the possible outcomes of the next draw, and therefore changed the probabilities involved.
 For our second draw, what now want to know is the probability of observing an 8 *given that* we just observed a 2.
-Said differently, the second draw computes the the probability of observing an 8 *conditioned upon* our prior observation of a 2.
+Said differently, the second draw computes the probability of observing an 8 *conditioned upon* our prior observation of a 2.

-In this example we can compute the conditional proability logically:
+In this example we can compute the conditional probability logically:

 <img src="../Rmd/Images/UrnNoReplacement.png" alt="Urn without Replacement" width="600" />